dadorner-msft/activationws/README.md

 [Back to ToC](#table-of-contents)

 ## Requirements
-- ActivationWs web service runs on IIS and requires the .NET Framework 4.6.
-It also requires access to the Microsoft BatchActivation Service (`https://activation.sls.microsoft.com`).
+- ActivationWs web service runs on IIS and requires the .NET Framework 4.6 and ASP.NET modules.
+- The web service requires access to the Microsoft BatchActivation Service (`https://activation.sls.microsoft.com`).
 A proxy server can be specified in the web.config file, when necessary.
 - `Activate-Product.ps1` requires Windows PowerShell v2.0 or later and needs to be executed with administrative rights.

 [Back to ToC](#table-of-contents)